 Subacute rehabilitation is less intense than acute rehabilitation.
 Patients in a subacute facility generally only receive one or two hours of therapy per day and it is usually a combination of physical, occupational and speech therapy.
 Patients are seen by their attending physician monthly.

 The average length of stay at a subacute facility is generally longer than at an acute rehabilitation center.
-For patients who are not appropriate for acute rehabilitation at Glancy Rehabilitation Center, Northside Hospital offers Gwinnett Extended Care Center (GECC), located in Lawrenceville.
-GECC is a skilled nursing and long-term care facility that can provide subacute rehabilitation services.
+For patients who are not appropriate for acute rehabilitation at Glancy Rehabilitation Center, Northside can offer referral to other nearby skilled nursing and long-term care facilities that provide subacute rehabilitation services.